Kareem-Tarek/ExpressJS-GMC-checkpoint/README.md

-# Some important notes that you need to read before testing any of the tasks (ejs files)!
+# Some important notes that you need to read before testing any of the tasks (hbs files)!

 ### Run the express app (app.js) from the "checkpoint-tasks" directory
     * How to run the express project?